nss-evening-cohort-20/Mooch-Lightning/README.md

 ## Project Description

+Many of us subscribe to a host of different services.
+Woudn't it be nice to share a subscription with a friend when you don't need it?
+Like if you're travelling outside the country, you probably aren't going to be using that YMCA service that much!

+Mooch solves this problem by allowing users to browse and search for membership subscriptions that other users are willing to share.
+Users can manage their memberships, create new Mooch Posts when they want to share a membership for a specific time, and manage incoming Mooch Requests on their posted mooches to decide who they want to share that mooch with!

+# ScreenShots/Gifs

 ## Homepage

 ![Mooch-gif-2](https://github.com/nss-evening-cohort-20/Mooch-Lightning/assets/107286368/02b7954e-af87-4de7-904e-abaca3bd350d)

+> Interactive homepage with collapsing sections

 ---

 ## Realtime Searching by Organization, Membership, or Username
 ![Mooch-gif-3](https://github.com/nss-evening-cohort-20/Mooch-Lightning/assets/107286368/c53058b1-1675-4278-8039-62a8f2f96660)

+> Realtime search feedback as you type

 ---

 ## Organization Details, Mooch Details with Suggestions
 ![Mooch-gif-4](https://github.com/nss-evening-cohort-20/Mooch-Lightning/assets/107286368/d074febc-080a-4a43-a566-a5c30e04c05a)

+> Suggestions for mooches, all in one effecient backend request

 ---

 ## Request a Mooch
 ![Mooch-gif-5](https://github.com/nss-evening-cohort-20/Mooch-Lightning/assets/107286368/035345dd-79d7-4fef-97b4-1869e31a7758)

+> Requesting another users Mooch Post

 ---

 ## Add a Membership, post a Mooch
 ![Mooch-gif-6](https://github.com/nss-evening-cohort-20/Mooch-Lightning/assets/107286368/e74456f8-289c-463e-a721-f28bcb95d7d5)

+> Add a membership to your account from the list, then post a Mooch yourself!

 ---

-Many of us subscribe to a host of different services.
-Woudn't it be nice to share a subscription with a friend when you don't need it?
-Like if you're travelling outside the country, you probably aren't going to be using that YMCA service that much!

-Mooch solves this problem by allowing users to browse and search for membership subscriptions that other users are willing to share.
-Users can manage their memberships, create new Mooch Posts when they want to share a membership for a specific time, and manage incoming Mooch Requests on their posted mooches to decide who they want to share that mooch with!

 ## Technologies Used